Drug DUI Overview

 Accident reconstruction and causes are secondary to the DUI investigation.

-Very few misdemeanor DUIs will have a through accident investigation.
+Very few misdemeanor DUIs will have a thorough accident investigation.

-If you cross an officer and develop that training for the jury and then make him or her admit that they did nothing that they were trained to do, the jury will feel betrayed by the officer.
+If you cross an officer and inform the jury of that training, and then make him or her admit that they did nothing that they were trained to do, the jury will feel betrayed by the officer.